Proglang-Uni-Freiburg/minirust/README.md

 Although this is using `unsafe`, since we translated the mini rust function correctly to the rust definition, this won't fail.

 ### Pattern Exhaustiveness & Reachability
 When implementing pattern matching you need to ensure that a pattern is _exhaustive_ to keep your language sound.
 Further you may want to ensure that all branches of a match statement are _reachable_, tough this is not necessary but rather a design decision.
-The [`usefulness`-algorithm](https://doc.rust-lang.org/nightly/nightly-rustc/rustc_mir_build/thir/pattern/usefulness/index.html) is used test a list of patterns (can be a list of an single element, when using `let` or function argument patterns) on exhaustiveness and reachability.
+The [`usefulness`-algorithm](https://doc.rust-lang.org/nightly/nightly-rustc/rustc_mir_build/thir/pattern/usefulness/index.html) is used to test a list of patterns (can be a list of an single element, when using `let` or function argument patterns) on exhaustiveness and reachability.

 First patterns are _deconstructed_ to a `DeconstructedPattern` which consists of a `PatternConstructor` and a list of _deconstructed_ sub-patterns given by the following **pseudo** code: